Elite Ice Hockey League: Clubs

+Since 2003, seven teams have left the league.

 Potential future clubs

-The Aberdeen Lynx (currently competing in the Scottish National League) have stated that their ambition is to establish an Elite League team in the city in the future.
+The Aberdeen Lynx (currently competing in the Scottish National League) have previously stated that their ambition is to establish an Elite League team in the city in the future.

-The Nottingham Panthers and Glasgow Clan owner Neil Black is rumoured to be setting up a new EIHL franchise in London, playing at Wembley Arena.
-Black has also stated in the past that he would like to see franchises in Manchester (which has now been achieved) and Dublin.
+The Nottingham Panthers and Glasgow Clan owner Neil Black was rumoured to be setting up a new EIHL franchise in London, playing at Wembley Arena.
+Black had also stated in the past that he would like to see franchises in Manchester (which has now been achieved) and Dublin.

-Wayne Scholes, owner of the Telford Tigers (currently in the English Premier League), has stated that his organisation does not have any immediate plans to make the step up, but has not ruled out the possibility of joining the EIHL in the future, saying that "We have had conversations with the Elite League before but they have to invite you.
+Wayne Scholes, owner of the Telford Tigers (currently in the National Ice Hockey League), has stated that his organisation does not have any immediate plans to make the step up, but has not ruled out the possibility of joining the EIHL in the future, saying that "We have had conversations with the Elite League before but they have to invite you.
 You can't approach them.
 It is one of those things where they want to see that you have got two or three years of really good solid success.
 They want to see that it is sustainable and that you are up to a certain standard, and then they will reach out.
 At that point, it's a discussion that we will have but right now we are pretty happy where we are."

 EIHL Champions by season

 The following table sets out the League champions, National champions and Challenge Cup winners of the EIHL era only.
 Several previous top-tier leagues, such as the Sekonda Super League have also existed, in which some EIHL clubs competed successfully, and the end-of-season play-offs and Challenge Cup both have a long history prior to the founding of the EIHL, again feature many of the teams currently in EIHL.

-Only two teams have won a domestic treble; in the EIHL era Nottingham Panthers in 2012-13 and Coventry Blaze in 2004-05.
-By contrast, teams have come within one match of a treble on no less than 13 occasions, beginning with the very first season when Panthers denied Sheffield Steelers by the odd goal in seven in the Challenge Cup final, and including the last four completed seasons where Belfast Giants twice and Cardiff Devils twice, have been denied a 'Grand Slam' by losing in either the Challenge Cup or play-off final.
-In 2023 Fife Flyers became the first Scottish team in the EIHL era to reach a major final, losing 9-3 to Belfast Giants in the Challenge Cup.
+Only four teams have won a domestic grand slam in the EIHL era; Coventry Blaze in 2004–05, Nottingham Panthers in 2012–13, Belfast Giants in 2022–23 and Sheffield Steelers in 2023–24.
+By contrast, teams have come within one match of a treble on no less than 13 occasions, beginning with the very first season when Panthers denied Sheffield Steelers by the odd goal in seven in the Challenge Cup final, and including the four completed seasons before last where Belfast Giants twice and Cardiff Devils twice, have been denied a 'Grand Slam' by losing in either the Challenge Cup or play-off final.
+Although dominated as might be expected by the English teams that represent the majority of the clubs in the league (winning 34 of 55 available trophies up to 2023), the sole entrants from Northern Ireland and Wales, Belfast (13 trophies) and Cardiff (eight trophies), have both enjoyed significant success across all competitions in the EIHL era.
+In 2023 Fife Flyers became the first Scottish team in the EIHL era to reach a major final, losing 9–3 to Belfast Giants in the Challenge Cup final.

-Most trophies
+Teams in italics no longer in EIHL: